 Today dive computers have a variety of advanced options: they can be set for diving with a selection of gases, have modern colour screens, they allow different levels of conservatism and the user can even choose the algorithm (mathematical model) depending on the type of diving they are doing.
 As technology advances, dive computers are becoming more and more integrated with our everyday lives.

-Wireless air integration via a sender unit that fits into a high-pressure port of the regulator first stage sends cylinder pressure data to compatible dive computers to display your cylinder pressure on screen as well as in your dive logs.
-A dive computer can also use this information to calculate air time remaining values which makes it a beneficial optional upgrade.
+Wireless air integration is also common.
+This works via a sender unit (sometimes called a transmitter or POD) that fits into a high-pressure port of the regulator first stage.
+It sends cylinder pressure data to compatible dive computers to display cylinder pressure on screen and will save it in your dive logs.
+A dive computer can also use this information to calculate air-time remaining values - a beneficial optional upgrade.

-A recent technological advancement to be brought to dive computers is Bluetooth connectivity which supersedes the need to physically connect the dive computer to a PC using an interface cable.
-Bluetooth allows smart devices to wirelessly connect to compatible dive computers to download dive data, share dive profiles to social media, change settings and update the computer firmware.
-Many dive computers still support a physical transfer cable though.
+Another recent technological advancement is Bluetooth connectivity, which supersedes the need to physically connect the dive computer to a PC with an interface cable.
+Bluetooth allows smart devices to wirelessly connect to compatible dive computers.
+You can then download dive data, share dive profiles to social media, change settings and update the computer firmware.

 While the functions and features of dive computers can vary, there are four basic formats:

 - Wrist mounted with a large, easy to read the screen